Seems censorship is in place in Bengal: Guv Jagdeep Dhankhar

 He had last week expressed his desire to hold meetings with district magistrates, bureaucrats and elected representatives of North and South 24 Parganas districts, a tour of which he has begun from Tuesday.
 However, the office of the Governor on Monday evening received letters from the district magistrates of the two districts mentioning that the officials would not be able to attend his meetings as they will be busy with Chief Minister Mamata Banerjee's ongoing tour of north Bengal, Raj Bhavan sources said.

-However, the officials said that other arrangements for his tour will be made, the sources said.
-"I am astonished to receive the letters from the district officials in which they have expressed their inability to attend the meetings, that too four days since my intimation.
+However, they said that other arrangements for his tour will be made, the sources said.
+"I am astonished to receive the letters from the district officials in which they have expressed their inability to attend the meetings, that too four days after my intimation.
 I do not know whether some sort of censorship is in place in West Bengal," the Governor told PTI over the phone.

+"However, despite this, I will continue my tour of the districts," he added.
+Later while speaking to reporters, Dhankhar wondered whether the state government goes on a holiday when the chief minister is on a district tour.

+"Is it appropriate that whenever the governor of wants to meet someone there has to be censorship, an approval from the state government?
+I am not subordinate to the state government.
+I find it unconstitutional," Dhankhar said.
+Reacting to the development, BJP national general secretary, Kailash Vijayvargia, said the way the governor is being "insulted" by the state government is "unprecedented" in the entire country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)